German Australians

-German Australians (Deutsch-Australier) are Australians with German ancestry.
+German Australians (Deutsch-Australier) are Australians of German ancestry.
 German Australians constitute one of the largest ancestry groups in Australia, and German is the fifth most identified European ancestry in Australia behind English, Irish, Scottish and Italian.
 German Australians are one of the largest groups within the global German diaspora.
-At the 2021 census, 1,026,138 respondents stated that they had German ancestry (whether alone or in combination with another ancestry), representing 4% of the total Australian population.
-At the 2021 census, there were 107,940 Australian residents who were born in Germany.

 History

 Germans have been in Australia since the commencement of European settlement in 1788.
 At least seventy-three Germans arrived in Australia as convicts.

 19th century

 Germans formed the largest non-English-speaking group in Australia up to the 20th century.

 Old Lutherans

 Old Lutherans emigrated in response to the 1817 Prussian Union and organized churches both among themselves and with other German speakers, such as the Kavel-Fritzsche Synod.

 Although a few individuals had emigrated earlier, the first large group of Germans arrived in South Australia 1838, not long after the British colonisation of South Australia.
 These "Old Lutherans" were from Province of Brandenburg (then a Prussian province), and were trying to preserve their traditional faith.
 They emigrated with the financial assistance of George Fife Angas and the Emigration Fund.
 Not all subsequent arrivals shared this religious motivation, but the Lutheran Church remained at the centre of the German settlers' lives right into the 20th century.